 - A Licensed Master Social Worker who supervises the school-based social worker and who spends approximately 20% of her time on your campus – assisting, brokering resources and working with students and/or parents.

 - Intensive case management for a minimum of 80 students (usually closer to 88) who are identified by school staff as those most in need of special assistance in order to succeed in school.

-- CIS staff will work with your Counselor, Assistant Principal, School Nurse and others to provide services which may not be currently available or not available in sufficient quantities.
+- CIS staff will work with your Counselor, Assistant Principal, School Nurse, and others to provide services that may not be currently available or not available in sufficient quantities.
 We do not duplicate the efforts of your current staff – we add to the total school’s capacity to serve students.

 - CIS staff will work with you and your staff to assess the needs of your school and its students and families.
 Based on this assessment, a written campus plan will be developed and then coordinated and approved by you.
 This becomes our work plan for the school year.

 - CIS staff will broker into your school help from community service providers (80+) to meet the specific needs of your students.
 We supervise these providers and assure quality services.